axewoo/drivingsim/README.md

 # drivingsim
 Driving sim application and project.

 Programs and components :
 Board : STM32F407VGT6-Discovery
 Motor : Mige 130ST-M10015 6A 220V 10N.m
 Motor driver : YMPC AASD-30A-V6.3
-Connection to the board : Serial by the CN2 Port Program used : MMOSFFB_Tool
+Connection to the board : Serial by the CN2 Port Program tried : MMOSFFB_Tool, FFBoard
-Firmware used : MMOSFFB_Firmware
+Firmware tried : MMOSFFB_Firmware, FFBoard

 Pins used on the board :